dreamingdodo/pygame-osu-clone/README.md

 3. **Run `osu.py`**: This script prompts you to select a difficulty using your mouse.
 4. **Play OSU!**: Enjoy the game!

+### How to play
+1. **Options**: In the main menu, press `o` to open the options menu.
+To change the keybindings, click the button you want to change and press the key/button you want to replace it with.
+These keybindings will be reset everytime you run `osu.py`.

+### TODO
+1. Save keybindings
+2. Sliders an option to enable (off by default)
+3. Miss sound
+4. Write technical documentation

 ## Credits
 - AI-assisted parts of the code are marked with comments.
 - Preinstalled assets are sourced from [this skin](https://osu.ppy.sh/community/forums/topics/1491596).